kocheick/shevapro-website/README-PORTFOLIO.md

 ### Adding New Articles

-1. Create new `.md` file in `site/src/jsMain/resources/public/articles/projects/`
+1. Create new `.md` file in `site/src/jsMain/resources/public/markdown/portfolio/`
 2. Add YAML frontmatter with required fields
-3. Add slug to `MarkdownParser.getAvailableArticles()`
+3. Build the project - the build system will automatically detect and include the new article
 4. Add any images to `site/src/jsMain/resources/public/assets/images/`

 Example: